lordsoflegacy/lordsoflegacy.github.io/_posts/2025-04-27-Warsaw-Eternal-Challenge-Chapter-1-tournament-report-kwiatkowski-filip.md

 ##### Game 2

-My opponent lead with a colored mana source and cast `Ponder`.
-I started with `Urza's Saga`, once again.
+My opponent lead with a colored mana source and cast <mtg-card>Ponder</mtg-card>.
+I started with <mtg-card>Urza's Saga</mtg-card>, once again.
 I think I also played Automaton on T1.
-Then they played `Inkmoth Nexus`, threatening to fly over my construct.
-T2 I deployed `Ancient Tomb` in preparation to make more creatures.
-I also cast and use `Mishra's Bauble` to see that my opponent is about to draw a second Nexus.
-On their T3, they double `Invigorate`d the animated Nexus and swung for 9 poison counters.
-I made some constructs, fetched `Pithing Needle` with Saga's trigger and shut my opponent's Nexuses down.
-Then I kept attacking him and countering his `Blighted Agent`s, which would've finished the game on his next turn.
+Then they played <mtg-card>Inkmoth Nexus</mtg-card>, threatening to fly over my construct.
+T2 I deployed <mtg-card>Ancient Tomb</mtg-card> in preparation to make more creatures.
+I also cast and use <mtg-card>Mishra's Bauble</mtg-card> to see that my opponent is about to draw a second Nexus.
+On their T3, they double <mtg-card>Invigorate</mtg-card>d the animated Nexus and swung for 9 poison counters.
+I made some constructs, fetched <mtg-card>Pithing Needle</mtg-card> with Saga's trigger and shut my opponent's Nexuses down.
+Then I kept attacking him and countering his <mtg-card>Blighted Agent</mtg-card>s, which would've finished the game on his next turn.

 - [x] Game 2: Win